 Fun fact: Kamaʻehuakanaloa (then still called “Lō‘ihi”) makes an appearance in episode 2 of season 7 of the Futurama series, which takes place 1000 years from now.
 In it, Leela (one of the main characters) takes Lōʻihi for the second Garden of Eden – quite an analogy for current-day Hawaiʻi!

 Read more about Kamaʻehuakanaloa on the USGS website.

 If you have not had your fill of volcanoes you can read up on some worldwide volcano trivia.
 Please leave your own volcano facts and trivia in the comment section if you want to add something to this list!

 - Most destructive (recent history): Mt.
 Tambora, Sumbawa, Indonesia.
 10.000 deaths by the 1815 eruption, plus an estimated 110.000 by the following starvation and disease.

 - Most active: Kilauea, Big Island, Hawaii.
 Active since 1983.

 - Fastest growing: Mt.
 Paricutin, Mexico.
 Grew from 0 to 300 ft. in just 5 days (1942), and stopped erupting in 1953 when a height of 1,391 ft was reached.

-- The Hawaiian words for lava “Pahoehoe” (meaning smooth, unbroken lava) and “A’a” (stony rough lava) are now used internationally to denote 2 (out of 3) basic kinds of lava flows.
+- The Hawaiian words for lava “Pahoehoe” (meaning smooth, unbroken lava) and “Aʻa” (stony rough lava) are now used internationally to denote 2 (out of 3) basic kinds of lava flows.
 Read more about these two kinds of lava.